202306-NEA-DZ-FEW/team-f/README.md

-# Welcome to Let's Share
+# Welcome to Shareity

 ## Project Description

-Join Let's Share, where sharing is caring!
+Join Shareity, where sharing is caring!
 Experience the magic of seamless connections as surplus food, stylish clothes, and cozy furniture find new homes through our user-friendly interface.
-Let's Share isn't just a platform; it's a front-end showcase, weaving together technology and warmth.
+Shareity isn't just a platform; it's a front-end showcase, weaving together technology and warmth.
 Transform your daily exchanges into shared moments.
 Join us – where front-end innovation meets community connection!

 ## Key Features